blacksmithgu/obsidian-dataview/docs/docs/reference/functions.md

 ### `default(field, value)`

 If `field` is null, return `value`; otherwise return `field`.
 Useful for replacing null values with defaults.
-For example, to show projects which haven't been completed yet, use `"incomplete"` as their defualt value:
+For example, to show projects which haven't been completed yet, use `"incomplete"` as their default value:

 ```
 default(dateCompleted, "incomplete")